 One of the things that makes Seattle such a great city is its distinctive neighborhoods.
 Much like it’s feisty sister to the south (Portland), you can think of Seattle as a collection of smaller cities all stuck together.
 Each neighborhood has its own vibe, its own community, its own sense of purpose.
 All of them contributing to the whole of the Emerald City.

-New visitors need not look far beyond the obvious draws such as the Space Needle, Safeco Field and Pike Place Market to realize that beyond these tourist areas lies many other rich experiences.
-The quaint shops in Capitol Hill, the stately 19th century architecture in the Queen Anne district, the laid-back flavor of West Seattle, to name just a few.
+New visitors need not look far beyond the obvious draws such as the Space Needle, Safeco Field, and Pike Place Market to realize that beyond these tourist areas lie many other rich experiences.
+The quaint shops in Capitol Hill, the stately 19th-century architecture in the Queen Anne district, the laid-back flavor of West Seattle, to name just a few.
 Much like the different regions of a country, the diverse neighborhoods in Seattle make the entire city a truly cosmopolitan destination.

 Located south of downtown, the neighborhood’s old brick buildings of their industrial yesteryear have been converted to trendy lofts and eateries.
 After the defunct Rainier brewery, other notable breweries have popped up here.
 There is also some good antique shopping and art galleries with which to satiate your browsing soul.

 Designated as a historical landmark district just southeast of downtown Seattle, here you will find colorful, turn-of-the-century houses and shops.
 This neighborhood, in particular, has retained its small-town vibe.
 People move a little slower here and many will greet you walking down the street as if they know you.
 The fact that it has a light rail stop makes it very easily accessible from the center of the action in downtown Seattle.
 Visit PCC Grocery, hands down everyone’s favorite.